jmontgom10/PRISM_pyPol/README.md

 make sure to get those packages properly installed before proceeding to install the AstroImage dependencies.

+You will also need to install the `photutils` package for Python.
+This can be done via anaconda

+`conda install --channel https://conda.anaconda.org/astropy photutils`

+or pip (if you did not elect to install Anaconda)

+`pip install --no-deps photutils`

-This package is written for Python 3 and is not compatible with Python 2.
+This script package is written for Python 3 and is not compatible with Python 2.

 # Procedure